songkevinc/minimal-mistakes/_pages/about.md

 ---
 layout: single
-title: About me
+title: Kevin Song
 permalink: /about/
 comments: false
 ---

 I am a PhD Candidate in Biophysics at the University of Chicago.
-I study protein physics combining molecular dynamics simulations, machine learning algorithms and nuclear magnetic resonance (NMR) spectroscopy.
-Recently, I took a machine learning class with professor John Lafferty at the University of Chicago (Now at Yale), and I really enjoyed getting lost in the data and finding new insights.
-I decided to fully pursue a job in data science + consulting, which is where I am now.
+I study membrane protein physics combining molecular dynamics (MD) simulations, machine learning algorithms, and nuclear magnetic resonance (NMR) spectroscopy.
+Generally, I enjoy problem solving, programming and playing with data.
+Recently, I took a machine learning class with professor John Lafferty at UChicago (Now at Yale) and enjoyed learning both the theories and using popular machine learning algorithms to find interesting insights in our datasets (MNIST, Supernovae, State of the Union Addresses, etc.).
+I'm looking to transition from academia to data science + consulting.

-Aside from work I really enjoy playing basketball, soccer and a little bit of rock climbing.
-My all-time favorite show is The Office, and I am a big fan of Michael Scott.
+Aside from my professional interests, I really enjoy playing basketball, soccer and a little bit of rock climbing.
+I'm an amateur photographer and have been taking portraits for students in my graduate program for our [website](https://biophysics.uchicago.edu/the-students/).
+My ideal vacation spots will either include good food or good camping spots.
+I'm an avid fan of The Office, and a podcast junkie.